How To Become An Osha Authorized Trainer

 Beyond the Credential: Making It Work for You

 Earning the OSHA authorized trainer designation is more than just checking a box on a resume — it’s a launchpad for a broader career in safety leadership.
-Here's the thing — once you’re certified, you can design and deliver OSHA 10- and 30-hour outreach programs designed for your organization’s needs.
+Once you’re certified, you can design and deliver OSHA 10- and 30-hour outreach programs made for your organization’s needs.
 You might find yourself mentoring new hires, consulting for small businesses looking to get compliant, or even branching out into safety auditing and risk assessments.

 Final Thoughts: Safety Starts with You